openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Presentation without Cryptographic Proof of Possession

 If the Verifiable Credential is not presented with a cryptographic proof of possession but relies on other methods for Holder Binding, the Verifier MUST verify this Holder Binding in order to ensure the Verifiable Credential is presented by the legitimate Holder.
-That might require the presentation of other Verifiable Credentials (with cryptographic Holder Binding) or the out of bound validation of physical credentials or biometric traits.
+That might require the presentation of other Verifiable Credentials (with cryptographic Holder Binding) or the out-of-band validation of physical credentials or biometric traits.

 ## Session Fixation {#session_fixation}

 To perform a Session Fixation attack, an attacker would start the process at a device under his control, capture the Authorization Request and relay it to the device of a victim.
 The attacker would then periodically try to conclude the process, which would cause the Verifier on his device to try to fetch and verify the Authorization Response.

-Such an attack is impossible against flows implemented with the response mode `fragment` as the VP Token is conveyed in the Authorization Response through a redirect on the device where the actual transaction was conducted, the victims device in case of an session fixation attempt.
+Such an attack is impossible against flows implemented with the response mode `fragment` as the VP Token is conveyed in the Authorization Response through a redirect on the device where the actual transaction was conducted, the victim's device in case of an session fixation attempt.

-However, the response mode `direct_post` susceptible to such an attack as the result is sent from the Wallet out of bound to the Verifier's Response Endpoint.
+However, the response mode `direct_post` is susceptible to such an attack as the result is sent from the Wallet out-of-band to the Verifier's Response Endpoint.

-This kind of attack can be detected, if rersponse mode `direct_post` is used in conjunction with the Redirect URI, which causes the Wallet to redirect the flow to the Verifier's experience at the device where the transaction was conclused.
+This kind of attack can be detected if response mode `direct_post` is used in conjunction with the Redirect URI, which causes the Wallet to redirect the flow to the Verifier's experience at the device where the transaction was concluded.
 The Verifier MUST include a transaction specific secret (Response Code) into the Redirect URI returned by it Response URI and the Verifier's Response Endpoint MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.
 That stops session fixation attacks as long as the attacker is unable to get access to the Response Code.

 See (#reference_design_direct_post) for more implementation considerations.